Rate exact Bayesian adaptation with modified block priors: Discussion

-where $\mathcal{F}_n$ can be of a more general form than that in (\ref{eq:dimension}) as long as an optimal testing procedure can be established in $\mathcal{F}_n$.
-Then, both the sieve prior and the block spike and slab prior in \ca{hoffmann13} (\cy{hoffmann13}) satisfy (\ref{eq:rev2.2}).
+where $\mathcal{F}_n$ can be of a more general form than that in (\ref {eq:dimension}) as long as an optimal testing procedure can be established in $\mathcal{F}_n$.
+Then both the sieve prior and the block spike and slab prior in Hoffmann, Rousseau and Schmidt-Hieber (\citeyear {hoffmann13}) satisfy~(\ref{eq:rev2.2}).
 In contrast, the block prior proposed in this paper satisfies

 which is one of the three conditions required by the prior mass and testing technique.
-It can be shown that generally (\ref{eq:rev2.3}) is a stronger condition than (\ref{eq:rev2.2}) in the sense that (\ref{eq:rev2.3}) combining the prior mass lower bound imply (\ref{eq:rev2.2}).
-In this sense, the block prior in this paper is a stronger prior than the sieve prior and the block spike and slab prior in \ca{hoffmann13} (\cy{hoffmann13}).
+It can be shown that generally (\ref{eq:rev2.3}) is a stronger condition than (\ref{eq:rev2.2}) in the sense that (\ref {eq:rev2.3}) combining the prior mass lower bound imply (\ref {eq:rev2.2}).
+In this sense, the block prior in this paper is a stronger prior than the sieve prior and the block spike and slab prior in Hoffmann, Rousseau and Schmidt-Hieber s(\citeyear {hoffmann13}).
 To put it in another way, (\ref{eq:rev2.2}) is not only a condition on the prior distribution, it is also a condition on the likelihood, which imposes certain model structure.
 On the other hand, (\ref{eq:rev2.3}) is a condition only on the prior.
-This is why it works in various models besides Gaussian sequence model.
+This is why it works in various models besides the Gaussian sequence model.

-\section{Proofs of Main Results}
+\section{Proofs of main results}

-\subsection{Proof of Theorem \ref{thm:main1}}
+\subsection{Proof of Theorem \texorpdfstring{ \ref{teo:main1}}{2.1}}

-We first outline the proof and list some preparatory lemmas, and then state the proof in details.
+We first outline the proof and list some preparatory lemmas, and then state the proof in detail.
 We introduce the notation $\bar{\Pi}^A$ to be defined as

-Given a scale sequence $A=\{A_k\}$, the random function $f=\sum_{j}\theta_j \phi_j$ is distributed by $\bar{\Pi}^A$ if for each block $B_k$, $ \boldsymbol{\theta}_k=\{\theta_j\}_{j\in B_k}\sim N(0,A_kI_{n_k})$.
-Then, $ \bar{\Pi}^A$ is a Gaussian process for a given $A$, and the block prior is a mixture of Gaussian process with $A$ distributed by the mixing densities $ \{g_k\}\in\mathcal{G}$.
+Given a scale sequence $A=\{A_k\}$, the random function $f=\sum_{j}\theta_j \phi_j$ is distributed by $\bar{\Pi}^A$ if for each block $B_k$, $ \bolds{\theta}_k=\{\theta_j\}_{j\in B_k}\sim N(0,A_kI_{n_k})$.
+Then $ \bar{\Pi}^A$ is a Gaussian process for a given $A$, and the block prior is a mixture of Gaussian process with $A$ distributed by the mixing densities $ \{g_k\}\in\mathcal{G}$.

 Since $\bar{\Pi}$ itself is not a Gaussian process, the result for the $l^{2} $ small ball probability asymptotics for Gaussian process cannot be applied directly.
-Our strategy is to pick a collection $V_{\alpha }$, and by conditioning, we have
+Our strategy is to pick a collection $V_{\alpha}$, and by conditioning, we have

-Then as long as for each $A\in V_{\alpha }$, there is constants $ C_{1},C_{2}>0$ independent of $A$, such that
+Then as long as for each $A\in V_{\alpha}$, there is constants $ C_{1},C_{2}>0$ independent of $A$, such that

 and